ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

         <div class="featureBox">
             <div class= "featureText">
                 <h3>Face Alerter</h3>
-                <div class="description-text">This flow engine processes Face Recognition against image or video file chunks and if the chunk outputs match the entity names provided in the engine custom field at runtime, a text message is sent to the phone number provided in a custom field for that engine at setup time.</div>
+                <div class="description-text">This flow engine processes Face Recognition against an image or video file and if the outputs match the provided  entity names, a text message is sent to the phone number.</div>
             </div>
             <a class="link" href="/#/automate-studio/flow-bounties/flow-bounty-details/face-alerter"> BUILD IT!</a>
             <div class="bounty-number">$250</div>